Have you been reading posts about stevia safety and wondering:

 Basically, my answer to the question, “Is Stevia Safe?” is “yes!”

-Now that you are likely feeling better about stevia and we've answered the question “Is Stevia Safe?”, again, here are some helpful posts about stevia:
+Now that you are likely feeling better about stevia and we've answered the question “Is Stevia Safe?”, again, here are some other helpful posts about stevia:

 What do YOU think–is stevia safe?